This form allows to Log in to EldeScrollsOnline.info. You have two options: use your e-mail and password or Facebook account.

-All you need to create new account or log-in is to enter your e-mail in a form below and click “Send”.
-A special link will be sent to your e-mail.
-Click the link and you will be automatically logged in.
-No password is required.
+All you need to create new account is to fill a form below and click “register”.
+A special link with confirmation will be sent to your e-mail.
+Click the link and your account is ready.

 Elder Scrolls games have always had very open ended progression systems, and this one is no different.
 There’s a huge number of choices, and you can choose to focus on one or spread yourself amongst all of them.
 And of course if you spend enough time, you can eventually master them all.
 So let’s start with the very basics: